dharmik0070/Global-Supermarket/README.md

 ## Navigation
 - To navigate between different pages,
-  - Click Pages name in navigation bar on the top of every page.
+  - Click the Pages name in navigation bar on the top of every page.
-  - To visit *Home Page*, click on the logo *Global Supermarket*.
+  - To visit the *Home Page*, click on the logo *Global Supermarket*.
 <br>

 ![Navigation](https://raw.githubusercontent.com/dharmik0070/Global-Supermarket/master/Images/Gifs/Navigation.gif)